levieggert/KeyboardAssistant/README.md

 Use the SeekProperties class to define your from values and to values for a Seek animation.

 Use the Seek class to animate your UIView's and constraints.
 Seek uses UIView.animation to run the animations.

+### Know Issues

+There is an issue with obtaining the correct device keyboard height when the keyboard changes.
+I believe this is a bug in Apple's Framework.
+I will explain below.

+Since iOS 8, the device keyboard came with a new feature called predictive text.
+This is a bar placed above the keyboard that provides word suggestions as you type.
+Some UITextField's will not use the predictive text bar (example, enabling secure text entry).
+This is causing a problem somewhere within the depths of Apple's Framework because the change isn't getting reported to the Keyboard.
+Well, it is, but it isn't.
+I'll give a step by step process of the bug and how it can be produced.

+Let's say you setup an account registration controller with 4 UITextFields in this order (first name, last name, email, and password).
+For the password, you enable secure text entry.
+Also note that predictive text bar is enabled.
+User taps first name textfield, keyboard will show is notified and we obtain a keyboard height of 260.
+Predictive text bar is showing.
+Now, we tap on the password textfield, keyboard will show is called and this time we obtain a keyboard height of 216 because the predictive text bar is not showing becuse serure text entry is enabled.
+The issue is, when we tap back on a textfield that is displaying a predictive text bar, keyboard will show is called and reports a keyboard height of 216 when the last time it was reporting 260.
+Now,we have an incorrect keyboard height which will cause issues when repositioning views.

+We could get around this issue if there's a way to check if predictive text bar is showing.
+If this logic doesn't exist, we will have to create "fake" logic for checking.
+And by fake, I mean testing all possibilities that will disable the predictive text bar.
+Secure text entry is one of them.
+But, what happens with new iOS releases?
+We will have to update this for every release and test for every change to the device keyboard.
+It add's more complexity and logic to the original implementation that we really don't want.